Following is a survey of guidelines for submitting opinion pieces, articles and letters to the editor to 21 major publications around the country.

 If, instead of submitting an opinion piece, you would like to serve as an expert resource on a breaking issue (to convey important information, allay public concern or counter opinion or information you've heard in the media), we can assist you with that as well.

 Make a strong argument and carry it through to the end.
 In the words of an L.A.
 Times editor, 'if you don't want to wrestle with the tiger/issue, you have no reason to write.'"
 From the Chronicle of Higher Education: "Articles should adopt a clear point of view, not simply review both sides of a debate.
 In most cases, they benefit from the inclusion of specific recommendations for ways to solve the problems they outline."

 Strong opinions about issues in the news have the best chance for publication.
 According to the Philadelphia Inquirer, 80 percent of all features have one of the following four themes: something is or is not so; something is or is not good or worthy and why; something specific should or should not be done and why; or something will or will not happen as a result of X.

 Capture the reader's attention in the first sentence and keep it throughout with a strong argument.
-That is the one piece of advice I have heard from Opinion Editors around the country.
+That is the one piece of advice we have heard from opinion editors around the country.
 In other words of USA Today, submissions most likely to be successful "deal in an incisive compelling way with issues at the top of the news or those that report unseen trends or other aspects of our culture."

 A premium is placed on compelling writing and skill at story telling.